 There are three parts when it comes to online shoppers making a purchase.
 The first part is browsing through an online store to see what items you want to add to your cart.
 The second part is going through the checkout process and committing to the purchase.
 The last part is waiting for items to be delivered to the shoppers’ doorstep.
 Shipping and delivery is the only tangible part of the online shopping experience, so it’s crucial to make sure your eCommerce store makes the right decisions when it comes to shipping.
 Here are the seven biggest shipping mistakes you should avoid.

 - Not Utilizing Shipping Optimization.
 Shipping optimization means accessing multiple carriers’ data to find the best rate for your shipments.
 One mistake that eCommerce retailers commonly run into is not committing enough resources to shipping optimization, which can directly impact the cost of shipping your goods.
-In order to aggregate carrier data your business will have to do multiple credit applications and build each carriers’ rates into your fulfillment system, unless you utilize an intelligent shipping platform that gives you access to a diverse carrier ecosystem.
+In order to aggregate carrier data your business will have to do multiple credit applications and build each carriers’ rates into your fulfillment system, unless you utilize an intelligent transportation management system (TMS) that gives you access to a diverse carrier ecosystem.
 If shipping optimization isn’t a viable option an alternative is using a single carrier for fulfillment.
 This option streamlines the fulfillment process since you don’t have to get multiple quotes or set up multiple systems for tracking, however it means you may not be getting the best shipping rates.
 Make sure that your carrier of choice is offering you the best rates possible (see three), so that you’re maximizing your margins.

 - Cutting costs on packaging and carriers.
 Part of the shipping experience is how the product is delivered to your customer.
 This includes the item’s packaging and how the product is finally delivered to your customer’s doorstep.
 When trying to cut down costs you should be weary of doing so with packaging and carriers.
 The main reason to avoid using cheap packaging is to avoid items getting damaged during transit, resulting in the customer having to return the item and having a negative experience with your store.
 The same logic goes for using cheaper carriers.
 You run the risk of the items not being handled properly and also not meeting delivery timetables.
 These two elements are the most important part of the supply chain because this is how your customer actually gets your product in their hands.
 Make sure to invest wisely in packaging and your carriers.